dasher06/Secure_Gdrive_File/README.md

 Right now, the project is deployed on Google Cloud Platform (GCP) using Cloud Run because, I don't want code alteration like render.
 I created a Dockerfile for the app, built the container, and deployed it using the gcloud command line tool.

 This is the sample live URL on how the output looks.
+You can check it by clicking the link below,

 🔓 Decryption Page: